NiravJoshi33/seedpay/PROTOCOL.md

 </div>

+> **Status**: Early Draft - Seeking Feedback
+>
+> This protocol specification is in early development.
+We welcome feedback, criticism, and contributions from BitTorrent developers, crypto builders, P2P experts, and the broader community.
+>
+> See [CONTRIBUTING.md](./CONTRIBUTING.md) for how to provide feedback.

 ## Abstract

 SeedPay is an open payment protocol that enables BitTorrent seeders to earn cryptocurrency for sharing files, while giving leechers two paths for accessing the content: pay seeders directly with stablecoins (i.g.
 USDC), or earn ratio credits by seeding other torrents.